DaneSlattery/wifi-scan-demo/README.md

 - `DISCONNECT_DETECTED` — used to adapt scan frequency after disconnects.
 - The network stack runs in `net_task` and the main loop tries TCP connectivity to `1.1.1.1:80` to validate internet connectivity.

+6. Very busy loop
+- The very busy loop can be enabled to show that there is little-to-no blocking code, and everything runs co-operatively src/bin/main.rs:111